YariKartoshe4ka/PotatoParser/docs/quickstart.rst

 Flashing
 ========

 Open prepared sketch in Arduino IDE.
-Connect your board to PC and flash it.
-Upon completion, the script will start executing and, if you did everything correctly, you will see "Hello World!" printed 10 times in notepad
+Connect your board to PC and flash it. **Make sure you have enabled NumLock on your keyboard.** Upon completion, the script will start executing and, if you did everything correctly, you will see "Hello World!" printed 10 times in notepad.
+Here you can see the result (note that despite the **current Russian layout** ("РУС" = Russian), the **text was printed in English**):

+.. video:: _static/example.mp4
+    :width: 100%